How to Teach Adding and Subtracting Decimals

 - “79.41 makes sense because you do it just like an addition problem (that’s how I remember it anyway)”

 - “42.689 – this makes sense to me because this is how I learned it.
 You do simple addition, but line up the decimal points”

 - “42.689 makes sense because I used what my fifth grade teacher taught me, line up decimals, add zeros so everything is lined up and then solve.”

-Of the 120 students in my classes, only 8 said the answer made sense because “35 + 7 is 42” or because “I estimated” or “when we’re doing addition, we know we end up with a bigger number.”
+Of the 120 students in my classes, only 8 said the answer made sense because “35 + 7 is 42,” or because “I estimated,” or even “when we’re doing addition, we know we end up with a bigger number.”

-I don’t want to assume that students who didn’t write this didn’t think about those things at all, but to the majority of students, their answers “made sense” when they followed the rules – even if they didn’t remember the rules correctly.
+I don’t want to assume that students who didn’t write reasons like this didn’t think about those things at all, but for the majority of students, their answers “made sense” when they followed the rules – even if they didn’t remember the rules correctly.

 What's the Point?

 What’s the purpose of lining up the decimal points?